aliceziyun/meshtrek/guidance/Monitor Control Plane Overhead in Runtime.md

 ## Monitor Control Plane Overhead in Runtime

-本实验的目的：在后续的调整pod资源分配的实验中，我们不能忽视Kubernetes系统pod和Istio控制平面的开销。因此我们每次需要根据真实运行情况的数据，预留一部分的资源给这些系统pod。
+**Purpose of the Experiment: **In the upcoming experiments on adjusting pod resource allocation, we must not overlook the overhead of Kubernetes system pods and the Istio control plane.
+Therefore, for each run, we need to reserve a portion of resources for these system pods based on real runtime data.

-目前集群中已有的内容：
+**Current Cluster Setup**

-1. helm已安装
+1. Helm is installed.
-2. 无istio注入的bookinfo application，在namespace *bookinfo*下
+2. A *bookinfo* application is deployed in the *`bookinfo`* namespace, without Istio sidecar injection.

 ## Install Prometheus

-普罗米修斯是一个及时且fine-grained的检测容器cpu和memory使用量的工具。作为Kubernetes中的工具，普罗米修斯也是以pod的形式运行在集群中，并以一定的时间间隔采集当前集群中pod资源用量。
+Prometheus is a timely and fine-grained tool for monitoring container CPU and memory usage.
+As a tool in Kubernetes, Prometheus also runs in the cluster as a pod and collects pod resource usage at regular intervals.

-TODO:
+**TODO:**

-Install Prometheus, and use `kubectl patch...` or `kubectl port-forward...` to expose Prometheus port to outside machine, so we can access the dashboard from our local machine.
+Install Prometheus, and use `kubectl patch...` or `kubectl port-forward...` to expose the Prometheus port to the outside machine, so that we can access the dashboard from our local machine.

-## 监控一定负载下pod的资源用量
+## Monitoring Pod Resource Usage Under a Fixed Load

-使用脚本向application发起较高负载的请求，并记录该过程中各pod的峰值cpu和memory用量。
+Use a script to send high-load requests to the application and record the peak CPU and memory usage of each pod during this process.

-脚本使用方法：
+**Script usage**:

 ```shell
 cd ~meshtrek